Li-Ming-Fan/OCR-DETECTION-CTPN/detect_test_result/README.md

-Examples of test results of detection model
+Examples of test results of the detection model

-after training 3060 steps
+after training 100, 3000, 5000 steps